4d/docs/docs/Debugging/debugger.md

 ![source-code-pane-context-window](../assets/en/Debugging/sourceCodePaneContext.png)

-* **Goto Definition**: Goes to where the selected object is defined.
+* **Show documentation**: Opens the documentation for the target element.
 This command is available for:
-  * *Project methods:* displays method contents in a new window of the Code Editor
+  * *Project methods*, *user classes*: Selects the method in the Explorer and switches to the documentation tab
-  * *Fields:* Displays field properties in the inspector of the Structure window
-  * *Tables:* Displays table properties in the inspector of the Structure window
-  * *Forms:* Displays form in the Form editor
+  * *4D commands, functions, class names:* Displays the online documentation.
-  * *Variables* (local, process, interprocess or $n parameter): displays the line in the current method or among the compiler methods where the variable is declared
 * **Search References** (also available in Code Editor): Searches all project objects (methods and forms) in which the current element of the method is referenced.
 The current element is the one selected or the one where the cursor is located.
 This can be the name of a field, variable, command, string, and so on.
 Search results are displayed in a new standard results window.
 * **Copy**: Standard copy of the selected expression to the pasteboard.
 * **Copy to Expression Pane**: Copy the selected expression to the Custom Watch Pane.